Working papers

-Significant Benefits from International Cooperation over Marine Plastic Pollution
+Assessing Economic Benefits of International Cooperation over Marine Plastic Pollution

 Joint with Nicola Beaumont, Tobias Börger, James Clark, Nick Hanley, Robert Johnston, Keila Meginnis & Chris Stapenhurst

-Plastic pollution in the world’s oceans threatens marine ecosystems and biodiversity, leading to a loss of well-being for people.
-The connected nature of the marine environment suggests that coordinated actions by countries sharing a common ocean border may provide more effective pollution control than unilateral actions by any one country.
-However, economic theory and empirical evidence suggest that countries often fail to cooperate, even when joint welfare would be higher under cooperation.
-Here we provide the first analysis of the potential economic benefits of cooperative marine plastic pollution (MPP) management in the North Atlantic.
-An estimated transfer matrix showing how plastics move across the North Atlantic is combined with game theory and estimates of benefits and costs to derive the potential net benefits of international cooperation.
-A fully cooperative outcome across 16 countries leads to a substantial reduction in MPP, resulting in significant aggregate annual net benefits.
-However, MPP reduction burdens are unevenly spread across countries.
-Constraining the agreement to avoid such consequences results in both less MPP reduction and lower aggregate benefits.
-As the United Nations works on a future global plastic pollution treaty, these results demonstrate that close cooperation will be a critical determinant of its success.
+Plastic pollution in the world’s oceans threatens marine ecosystems and biodiversity, and ultimately people.
+The connected nature of the marine environment suggests that coordinated actions by countries sharing an ocean border may provide more effective pollution control than unilateral actions by any one country.
+However, economic theory and empirical evidence suggest that countries often fail to cooperate, even when joint economic benefits would be higher under cooperation.
+Here we present a modelling framework for determining the potential economic benefits of cooperative marine plastic pollution (MPP) management.
+The framework integrates an estimated plastic transfer matrix with game theory to derive the potential economic benefits of international cooperation for 16 countries bordering the North Atlantic Ocean.
+A fully cooperative outcome leads to a substantial reduction in MPP, resulting in significant aggregate net economic benefits.
+Similar findings apply under alternative scenarios and considering modelling uncertainties..

 Innovation and Environmental Stringency: The Case of Sulfur Dioxide Abatement